 Be creative.
 Remember, a recipe is merely a suggestion…

 Go ahead, finish that last serving.

 Storing produce in plastic bags in the back of the refrigerator is a death knell.
-Cut or slice vegetables when fresh, and keep cut pieces in clear containers in the front of the refrigerator.
-Middle shelf is best seen, or lower for “littles.”
-Excess fresh produce can be frozen in containers, and used later in cooking, or blended.
-Perk up veggies by soaking root area in water or herbs upright in a glass.
+Cut or slice vegetables when fresh, and store the cut pieces in clear containers in the front of the refrigerator.
+The middle shelf is seen, best, or lower for “littles.”
+Excess fresh produce can be frozen in containers and later used in cooking or blending.
+Perk up veggies such as celery by trimming root area and soaking in water, or placing herbs, stems trimmed, upright in a glass of water.

 Berries, grapes, and other fruits like to be dry.
 Pre-wash and store in plastic fruit colanders from the grocery.
-Cut grape branches to form clusters, and store with loose grapes and smaller clusters on top.
+Cut grape branches into clusters, and store loose grapes and smaller clusters on top.
 Freeze excess berries, then thaw and mash (with a pinch of sugar) for a fruit topping, home-made fruit yogurt, or smoothies.
-Note: commercial fruited yogurt contains as much sugar as many desserts.
+Note: commercial fruited yogurt can contain as much sugar as many desserts.
 Chopped soft apples or other crisp fruits can be added to cereal, salads or cooked food.